pulumi/docs/content/blog/why-switch-to-pulumi/index.md

 Pulumi is a platform engineering solution that enables you to build a bridge to your developers and empower them to leverage the cloud with security, scalability, repeatability, and consistency.
-It is designed to provide the building blocks for each of the five layers.
+It provides the building blocks for each of the five layers.

 ![pulumi platform](platform-pulumi-diagram.png)